trambui09/csv-practice/README.md

 The tests in `test/csv_practice_test.rb` describe a method named `get_all_gold_medalists(olympic_data)`.

 This method's responsibility is to:
   - take in an array of data of olympic athletes.
 Each element in the array should be a hash representing an Olympic athletes.
+(In other words, the result of `get_all_olympic_athletes`)
   - return an array of hashes.
     - Each element in the array should be a hash that contains all of the Olympic medalist information (ID, Name, Team, etc.)
     - The array should only contain athletes who won a Gold medal, or when their `Medal` value is equal to `"Gold"`